edibotopic/tier-list/readme.md

 ## Usage

 Any image can be moved by clicking and dragging its tab bar or resized by dragging at a corner.
 Groups of images will be arranged left-right at the bottom of the page.
-Clicking on a tier box will allow you to change the default text (e.g., 'good' -> 'fair').
+Clicking on a tier box will allow you to change the default text (e.g., 'S' -> 'Great').

 Three default themes are provided (gruvbox (default), light, minimal).
 To change theme simply select one of the circles at the bottom right of the screen.